 - Show up early –– really early.
 “Disney will often unofficially open parks even earlier than stated times,” says Tamburo.
 “If you get there really, really early before opening time, there’s a good chance Disney will open the park early and you’ll be able to get on and off those rides before the theme park even opens.”

 Other than that, focus on your strategy.
 That’s what the two men say people enjoy doing the most when taking on this challenge.
-If you’re trying out every ride too, make sure to consider these attractions coming to Disney this year.
+If you’re trying out every ride too, make sure you know these 14 insider secrets from a Disney World super-fan.